lrazovic/lrazovic/README.md

 </div>

 ## Projects I liked most
+*🦄 = blockcahin related project*
 * [News Reader](https://github.com/lrazovic/advanced_programming): An RSS feed reader developed together with 4 other colleagues.
 I tried to bring the DevOps philosophy into the team and I was mainly responsible for the backend and the system architecture.
 A microservice application using Python with FastAPI with services communicating with REST and JSON-RPC all orchestrated using Docker Compose/Swarm.
-* 🦄 [NFT Swap](https://github.com/Andrea98Palermo/NFTswap): An NFT marketplace (developed together with 2 other colleagues) where instead of selling and buying NFT you can safely exchange them.
-The idea convinced us and also convinced several professors, so we decided to continue and founded the
-[Non-fungible-Guys](https://github.com/Non-fungible-Guys)  organisation, where we are continuing the development of both the contract (in Solidity) and the Frontend (React + Next.js).
-At the moment we are working on several EVM testnets and the frontend is on Cloudflare Pages.
+* 🦄 [NFT Swap](https://github.com/Andrea98Palermo/NFTswap): An NFT marketplace focused on Atomic Swaps.
+The contract is in Solidity and the Frontend is in Next.js.
+At the moment we are working on several EVM testnets and the frontend is hosted on Cloudflare Pages.
 * [OOTP (Open One-time Password)](https://github.com/odroe/ootp): A library (available for both Typescript and Rust) plus a frontend (in Flutter) to generate HOTP (HMAC-based One-time Password) and TOTP (Time-based One-time Password).
 * 🦄 [`solana_pay`](https://github.com/lrazovic/solana-pay): Next.js store that supports payments using the Solana blockchain.
 Exploiting Solana Pay!
 * 🦄 [`buildspace_solana`](https://github.com/lrazovic/buildspace_solana): Smart contract and related React frontend to save your favorite GIFs on Solana